agavrel/42_CheatSheet/README.md

 ## :two_hearts: *Intended for 42 alumni, current students and candidates*

-> Truth can only be found in one place: the code. – *Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship*
+> **Truth can only be found in one place: the code** – *Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship*

 ---
 ## :neckbeard: What is 42 School?